 Sue is fully trained in Somatic Resilience and Regulation, a form of somatic touch therapy, that addresses developmental trauma.
 SRR theory is based on a combination of attachment theory, developmental trauma psychology, somatic psychotherapy and gentle noninvasive touch.
 It is not massage therapy or bodywork.

 Sue has additional training in Psychodrama (Experiential Therapy), Improvisational Theater, Mindfulness, and Trauma-Sensitive Yoga.
 She is currently expanding her training in sex therapy, neurobiology, and somatic psychology.
+Sue integrates Somatic Experiencing® techniques in her work.
+She has completed 75 hours of training in Somatic Experiencing® training thus far, including Intermediate Level I recently, and is continuing her training in this modality.

-Prior to becoming a psychotherapist, Sue has been a Clinical Massage Therapist since 2000 and a Wellness Coach since 2009.
+Sue has been a Clinical Massage Therapist since 2000 and a Wellness Coach since 2009.
 This background enables her to help clients increase their somatic awareness and understand the mind-body connection.

 Sue has also been a yoga practitioner for over 25 years.
-She enjoys traveling, training, exploring nature, hiking, biking, and Stand Up Paddleboarding with her partner to keep her own nervous system and body, happy and healthy!
+She enjoys traveling, training, exploring nature, hiking, biking, swimming, and Stand Up Paddleboarding with her partner to keep her own nervous system and body, happy and healthy!